WHO IS ELIGIBLE TO SERVE AS A JUROR?

 WHERE IS THE COURTHOUSE AND WHAT DO I DO WHEN I ARRIVE?

 The Dauphin County Courthouse is located at 101 Market Street, Harrisburg, PA (for GPS devices).
 Juror may park for free at the Market Street Square Garage at 34 S. 2nd Street, Harrisburg, PA.
-Handicapped jurors (with appropriate plates/plaquards) may park in the employee garage located in Blackberry Alley behind the Courtrhouse.
+Handicapped jurors (with appropriate plates/placards) may park in the employee garage located in Blackberry Alley behind the Courthouse.
 Jurors with an oversized vehicle may park in the open lot at the corner of 3rd and Chestnut Streets.

 HOW ARE JURORS SELECTED?